hypervel/hypervel.org/docs/docs/filesystem.md

 ### File Uploads

 In web applications, one of the most common use-cases for storing files is storing user uploaded files such as photos and documents.
-Laravel Hyperf makes it very easy to store uploaded files using the `store` method on an uploaded file instance.
+Hypervel makes it very easy to store uploaded files using the `store` method on an uploaded file instance.
 Call the `store` method with the path at which you wish to store the uploaded file:

 ```php
 <?php